logzio/logz-docs/_source/no-search/archive4safekeeping-tracing/alice-slack-chatbot.md

 Alice will fit right in.

 Alice is a chatbot that lets you query your Logz.io data from Slack.
-This gives you a mobile-friendly way to work with Kibana and to share information without leaving your team's chat.
+This gives you a mobile-friendly way to work with OpenSearch Dashboards and to share information without leaving your team's chat.

 For example, you can send a `search` or `snapshot` command